-In 2015, I was nominated and accepted into the SAP Community Mentor program.
+In April 2015, I was nominated and accepted into the SAP Community Mentor program.
 SAP Mentors “are the top community influencers of the SAP Ecosystem.
 Most mentors work for customers or partners of SAP.
 All of them are hands-on experts of an SAP product or service, as well as excellent champions for product roll-in and roll-out.
 They have been nominated by their peers on the basis of their passion for the community and their willingness to contribute and share as well as motivate others.”
-You can follow me as dallas.marks on the SAP Community.
+You can follow me at dallas.marks on the SAP Community.

 Thanks for visiting!